French philosophy: Phenomenology

-Existentialism
+Existentialism and Absurdism

 Existentialism was a prominent school of thought in the first half of the 20th century.
 Traditionally, existentialism is concerned with the human condition, exploring such topics as purpose, freedom and the experience of the other.
 It can trace its roots back to philosophers such as Søren Kierkegaard, Friedrich Nietzsche and Martin Heidegger, as well as Lebensphilosophie, but bloomed with the thought of French phenomenologist Jean-Paul Sartre.

 Jean-Paul Sartre (1905–1980) defined his existentialism as drawing all the conclusions from a consistent line of atheism.
 His major thesis is that existence precedes essence.
 With an immaterial object, such as a knife, an artisan devises an essence, such as that of slicing bread, and then produces an object whose purpose it is to fulfil its essence.
 However, without God, there is no artisan who developed the essence of man in a teleological sense.
 So first man is born free, thrown into the world where sole responsibility for his actions rests on his shoulders, then through his actions he defines the essence of not only himself, but of what he believes man ought to be.
 The denial of this responsibility through excuses is what Sartre termed bad faith.
 Jean-Paul Sartre was a spokesman for a generation, but his influence waned with the advent of structuralism.

 Albert Camus (1913–1960) rejected being labelled an existentialist, preferring to be called an absurdist.
 In the opening pages of The Myth of Sisyphus, he states what he considers to be the fundamental question of philosophy: is suicide the correct response to an absurd world?
-Likening a Godless life to the story of Sisyphus, where he is doomed forever to push a rock up a hill only for it to roll down again, Camus’ answer is "No. It requires revolt. […] The struggle itself is enough to fill a man’s heart.
+Likening a Godless life to the story of Sisyphus, where he is doomed forever to push a rock up a hill only for it to roll down again, Camus’ answer is "No. It requires revolt. [...]
+The struggle itself is enough to fill a man’s heart.
 One must imagine Sisyphus happy."

 Simone de Beauvoir (1908–1986) was an existential feminist.
 Beauvoir believed that through surrounding women in a false aura of mystery, man had turned her into "the other".
 Furthermore, she proclaimed women were stereotyped by this aura and that it was used by man as an excuse for not understanding them and dominating them.
 "The other" is always the underclass.
 But Beauvoir maintains that Sartre’s thesis (that is, existence precedes essence) applies to women as much as it does to men and that through their choices and actions, women can transcend this aura and reject being the underclass.